RTEMS/rtems-docs/cpu_supplement/sparc.rst

 and (2) a register window is reserved for traps.
-Thus, the RTEMS interrupt handler insures that a register window is available for subsequent traps before enabling traps and invoking the user’s interrupt handler.
+Thus, the RTEMS interrupt handler insures that a register window is available for subsequent traps before enabling traps and invoking the user's interrupt handler.

 Interrupt Levels
 ----------------